jieter/django-tables2/docs/pages/table-data.rst

 List of dicts
 -------------

-An an example we will demonstrate using list of dicts.
+In an example we will demonstrate using list of dicts.
 When defining a table it is necessary to declare each column::

     import django_tables2 as tables